talsen-team/docker-app--tine20/README.md

       2. Run the task manually
          `/bin/bash bash-util/elevate.sh root bash-commands--custom/nginx--update-configuration.sh . default.docker-compose application`
       3. Confirm the fullscreen prompt with your password
-   2. **Or** create the containers and start with step 7. of [the first example](#to-reproduce-the-issue-with-hostname-localhost-problem-occurring-in-firefox-perform-the-following-steps)
+   2. **Or** create the containers and start with step 7. of [the steps from above](#to-reproduce-the-issue-with-hostname-localhost-problem-occurring-in-firefox-perform-the-following-steps)
 6. After executing the VS Code task `nginx--update-configuration` you should see the following messages in the VS Code terminal:
    `...
    Rendering vhost configuration for 'localhost' from '/manual-config/localhost.conf'.